Dog Skin Allergies:

 • Allergy testing.
 If you've ruled out dog food allergies, these tests can help identify which substances are causing the allergic reaction.
 Once you know the cause you can start desensitization through weekly allergy shots.
 This is usually a last resort because this is expensive and takes at least 6 months before seeing results (if then).
 It's also not fun to have to inject your dog with a shot every week.
 But….. if you've tried everything else and your dog is still suffering it can definitely be beneficial.
 There is no guarantee that the shots will work (they didn't for my dog), but they have been successful for many other dogs.

-• Organic virgin coconut oil - Luc seems to get relief from 1 tablespoon a day.
+• Organic virgin coconut oil - Luc seemed to get relief from 1 tablespoon a day.
 I started him out with 1/2 teaspoon and then gradually increased the amount so that he didn't get digestive issues.

 Dealing with dog skin allergies can be very frustrating, but be patient - finding the right solution can be a lengthy process, but worth it in the end when your dog finally gets relief from all the itchy discomfort.